Initiatives and programs

-The Life Saving Drugs Program (LSDP) pays for specific essential medicines to treat patients with rare and life-threatening diseases.
+The Life Saving Drugs Program (LSDP) pays for specific essential medicines to treat patients with ultra-rare and life-threatening diseases.

 A MedsCheck enables a patient to go to community pharmacy and discuss their medicines with a pharmacist, who advises on what the medicines do, and how to use and store them, as well as address any problems.
 A Diabetes MedsCheck focuses on patients with type 2 diabetes and their diabetes medicines.

 The National Medical Stockpile is a strategic reserve of drugs, vaccines, antidotes and personal protective equipment for use in national health emergencies.
 We purchase and stockpile these items so Australia is more self-sufficient during an emergency and able to meet high levels of demand.